Daniel Knudsen: Biography

 Daniel Knudsen was born in Dearborn, Michigan.
 His father is a commercial airline pilot and his mother was a former saleswomen for Michigan Bell.
 In 2005 he began his involvement with movies and later went on to study digital media production in college.
 He graduated from Thomas Edison State University in 2009 and has worked in the film industry ever since.

-Knudsen is a practicing Christian and attends a Presbyterian church.

 Career

 Kundsen began his career working as an intern on films while he was still in highschool.
 The first feature he directed was the thriller Creed of Gold.
 The film was nominated for an Adam Award for best feature drama at the Sabaoth International Film Festival in Milan, Italy and won a Redemptive Storyteller Award at the Redemptive Film Festival.
 Since then he has produced and directed other films including Indescribable, Christmas Grace, Courageous Love and Christmas Coupon.
-Knudsen is also an actor and has made cameo appearances in many of his own films.
-He has taught filmmaking and acting at the Christian Worldview Film Festival in San Antonio, Texas.
+Many of Knudsen’s film projects feature a theme about hope surviving in adverse situations.

+Lawsuit

+Knudsen's Crystal Creek Media launched a lawsuit against Christian film company CMD Distribution for failing to fulfill its contractual financial obligations over the distribution of the movie Creed of Gold.
+In early 2017 Crystal Creek was awarded a judgment against CMD by the Superior Court of New Hanover County in the state of North Carolina.

+Personal life

+Knudsen is an avid carpenter and loves music.
+He stated in an interview that he sees Divinity as “the life force that animates all things.”